ingresso-group/slate/source/includes/_purchase.md

 In order to purchase with Stripe you need the following steps:

 1. Retrieve a Stripe token (further detail below).
-2. Call `purchase` and ensure the response includes a `callout` element.
-3. Call `callback` passing in the Stripe token from step 1.
+2. Call `purchase` passing in the Stripe token from step 1.

-Note that these three steps need to be implemented for each `bundle` that you reserve.
-If you only support the purchase of one item at a time, or you don't use the Ingresso API to help manage basketing then you can ignore this.
+Note that you need to retrieve and pass in one Stripe token for each `bundle` that you reserve.
+If you only support the purchase of one item at a time, or if you don't use the Ingresso API to help manage basketing then you can ignore this.

-The reason there are more steps than necessary is that Ingresso's Stripe implementation is part of generic redirect functionality that does require the extra steps.
-We plan to simplify this in future.

 Stripe collects payment information on your behalf, and returns a single-use token.
 The payment information can either be collected on your own checkout page